BlobbyBob/matrixssl/doc/matrixssl_dev_guide.md

 : matrixsslConfig.h - If enabled, each DTLS handshake message will be returned individually when matrixDtlsGetOutdata is called.
 When left disabled, the default behaviour of matrixDtlsGetOutdata is to return as much data as possible that fits within the maximum PMTU.

 ##4.4 Minimum Firmware Configuration <i class="icon-leaf"></i>
 MatrixSSL can be built to a minimum size using TLS 1.2, PSK cipher with AES128 and SHA256.
-If interoperability with *OpenSSL* is desired, this standard cipher suite is not implemented (as of 1.0.1j).
-In this case, `USE_SHA` must also be defined and the cipher suite changed to
+If interoperability with *OpenSSL* is desired, then a few changes are necessary, since the USE_TLS_PSK_WITH_AES_128_CBC_SHA256 ciphersuite is not implemented by OpenSSL (as of 1.0.2d).
+In this case, `USE_SHA1` and `USE_HMAC_SHA1` must also be defined and the cipher suite changed to
 `USE_TLS_PSK_WITH_AES_256_CBC_SHA` or
 `USE_TLS_PSK_WITH_AES_128_CBC_SHA`.

-_The MatrixSSL Performance Guide_ has more information on storage and memory requirements for various configurations and platforms.

 To enable minimal configuration, all options in _core/coreConfig.h_, _crypto/cryptoConfig.h_ and _matrixssl/matrixsslConfig.h_ should be commented out, except for the following: